yksht/jquery.responsivegrid/README.md

 	</script>

 ### Options:
-	'column' - number of blocks per line.
-By default: 4
+	'column' : number of blocks per line by default: 4

-	'gutter' - space between blocks.
-You can use 'px' and '%' (percent from .grid block width).
-By default: 10px
+	'gutter' : space between blocks.
+You can use 'px' and '%' (percent from .grid block width) By default: 10px

-	'itemheight' - item height.
-You can use 'px' and '%' (percent from .grid-item block width).
-By default: 100%
+	'itemheight' : item height.
+You can use 'px' and '%' (percent from .grid-item block width) by default: 100%

-	'gridItemSelector' - selector for children blocks.
-By default: '.grid-item'
+	'gridItemSelector' : selector for children blocks
+	by default: '.grid-item'